 How do rats get in?

-If there is a 2 cm gap or a space the size of two of your fingers, then there is plenty of room for a rat to get into your home.
+If there is a 2 cm gap or a space the size of two of your fingers, there is plenty of room for a rat to enter your home.

 How to prevent rats from getting in.